 - the European Payments Council (EPC), an international non-profit association of payments services providers

-- Payments UK, the trade association for the UK payments industry
+- UK Finance, the trade association for the UK payments industry

 The EPC maintains registers of all participants in SEPA payment schemes.